wicid-ai/wicid_firmware/README.md

 - **WiFi Connectivity**: Fetches real-time weather data using WiFi
 - **Setup Portal**: Easy Wi-Fi network setup through a web interface
 - **Button Control**: Simple button interface to cycle through different modes and access setup
+- **Over-the-Air (OTA) Updates**: Automatic firmware updates from remote server
+  - Updates check on every restart and daily at 2am (configurable)
+  - Support for production and development release channels
+  - Automatic download and installation with device restart

 ## How It Works